-I see that all of your attorneys are women.
+I see that most of your attorneys are women.
 Do you represent men?

 Yes.
 We represent any individual, regardless of gender or gender identity.

 How long will it take to get divorced?

 The timing of your divorce will vary depending on whether:

 - the matter is litigated in Pennsylvania or New Jersey;

 - the other party is open to settlement; and

 Does my retainer/advanced fee pay for my case from start to finish?